HermanMartinus/justsketchme-frontend/_drafts/how-to-sell-your-illustrations-online.md

 This might be a bit controversial but I find a great way to muster the courage to charge for something is to go on a lengthy trawl online.

 Look at what people are selling on illustration and design websites and think about whether or not you would buy that.
 Yes?
 Maybe no?
-Well it doesn’t matter because someone is.
+Well, it doesn’t matter because someone would.

 This applies to your art as well.
 Sure some people will absolutely never add your creation to cart, but someone will!